preactjs/preact-cli/README.md

     --template         Path to custom HTML template
-    --refresh          Will use [`Preact-refresh`](https://github.com/JoviDeCroock/preact-refresh) to do hot-reloading --devServer        Determine if dev server should be enabled  (default true) --ignore           Path relative to src to be ignored during watch if dev server is disabled -c, --config       Path to custom CLI config  (default preact.config.js) -H, --host         Set server hostname  (default 0.0.0.0) -p, --port         Set server port  (default 8080)
+    --refresh          Will use [`Preact-refresh`](https://github.com/JoviDeCroock/preact-refresh) to do hot-reloading --devServer        Determine if dev server should be enabled  (default true) -c, --config       Path to custom CLI config  (default preact.config.js) -H, --host         Set server hostname  (default 0.0.0.0) -p, --port         Set server port  (default 8080)